SuperDisk/hUGETracker/README.md

 # Build instructions

-The only requirements to build hUGETracker are a recent version of [Lazarus](https://www.lazarus-ide.org/) for your platform, and [RGBDS.](https://rgbds.gbdev.io/)
+The only requirements to build hUGETracker are a recent version of [Lazarus](https://www.lazarus-ide.org/) for your platform, [RGBDS](https://rgbds.gbdev.io/), and [SDL2](https://www.libsdl.org/).

+On Windows, the setup script will download SDL2 for you.

 ```bat
 :: Download this repo